 MATH0901 Introduction to Business Math (3 credits, 45 hours)

 This course provides learners with an introduction to foundational math skills that are used in an office setting.
 Learners will demonstrate number sense by competently performing, interpreting, and communicating foundational business math.
 Learners will strengthen and develop whole number skills, fraction concepts, proportional reasoning, basic algebra, and will organize and display data using technology.

 MGMT0101 Business in Canada (3 credits, 45 hours)

 This course provides learners with an overview of business in a Canadian context through the development of research, presentation, and teamwork skills.
 Learners will be introduced to and practice research skills including using library databases, and proper use and purpose of citation.
 Learners will also develop and practice presentation skills by learning the fundamentals of effective workplace presentations.
 Teamwork skills will also be developed through multiple opportunities for group work.

-Advanced Credit in one of the following courses:
+Advance Credit in one of the following courses:

 MGMT1101 Introduction to Management (3 credits, 45 hours)

 This course will introduce students to the principles of management and leadership.
 Students will review the major managerial processes of planning, organizing, controlling, and leading.
 The course will also examine the role of a manager as the decision-maker responsible for the attainment of strategic goals and objectives of the organization.

 MKTG1101 Introduction to Marketing (3 credits, 45 hours)